Chart Color Schemes

 Educational outcomes in Gulliver fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.6%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.5%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.4%).
-Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding them, including advanced diplomas (8.2%) and certificates (32.1%).
-Educational participation is high at 33.4%, with 12.9% in secondary education, 10.1% in primary education, and 4.3% pursuing tertiary education.
+Trade and technical skills are prominent, with 40.3% of residents aged 15+ holding vocational credentials – advanced diplomas (8.2%) and certificates (32.1%).

-Educational participation is notably high, with 33.4% of residents currently enrolled in formal education.
+Educational participation is high, with 33.4% of residents currently enrolled in formal education.
 This includes 12.9% in secondary education, 10.1% in primary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education